urodoz/execution-stats/README.md

 php app/console urodoz:statsbundle:show
 ```

-Show data of performance improve, referenced from the last versions
+Show data of performance improve, referenced from the last versions of a single service.
+Here you can see how the service has progressd into different versions in execution time

 See tracking data generated on HTML
 -----------------------------------